 Voter Suppression: A Definition

-Voter suppression, by definition, is the use of specific tactics with the intent to manipulate the results of an election.
+Voter suppression is the use of specific tactics with the intent to restrict who votes in an election, and manipulate its results.

 These tactics include, but are not limited to: